 From their story, we can clearly see how the sin of pride and jealousy can fester in any relationship.
 And without repentance, it can be incredibly harmful to us and those we should love the most.

 It’s also helpful to go through a Bible study on the topic of sibling rivalry with your kids.
-The Sibling Investigations Devotional gets to the root of bickering and competition between brothers and sisters- prompting real, lasting change!
+My Brother’s Keeper Sibling Bible Study by Not Consumed gets to the root of bickering and competition between brothers and sisters- prompting real, lasting change!

 Our role as parents in our children’s sibling conflict is an extremely important one.
 We have the duty and the ability to guide our kids when they fight into more productive, healthy behavior.